CRaC/docs/README.md

 Current OpenJDK implementation is based on using the CRIU project to create the image.

-[CRIU](https://github.com/org-crac/criu) hosts a few changes made to improve C/RaC usability.
+[CRIU](https://github.com/org-crac/criu) hosts a few changes made to improve CRaC usability.